macaqueiro69420/spypet2.0/README.md

 ]
 ```

-## Notes
+## How It Works

-- The scraper has detailed author information including ID, name, display name, and discriminator
-- Each message includes its timestamp in ISO format
-- Some channels might not be accessible due to permission settings
-- The scraper will skip messages that are already in the database
-- For large servers, scraping might take a long time
+This scraper:
+1. Makes direct HTTP requests to Discord's API endpoints
+2. Handles rate limiting automatically (waits when Discord limits are hit)
+3. Processes channels and messages using the raw JSON responses
+4. Detects invite links using regex pattern matching
+5. Stores messages with complete author, content, and timestamp information

 ## Important Warning

-**Using this tool with a user account (selfbot) may violate Discord's Terms of Service.** Use at your own risk.
+**Using this tool with a user account token may violate Discord's Terms of Service.** Use at your own risk.
 This tool is for educational purposes only.